 Following the tradition set by Claude, Joseph continues to provide a broad range of musical literature to challenge the band members as well as provide the quality entertainment audiences have come to expect from the band.
 The CMACB meets year round presenting 8-12 concerts.
 The unauditioned, volunteer band members come from throughout the central Michigan area, some making a round trip of 100 miles or more to attend weekly rehearsals.
 They range in age from students to octogenarians.
 The band is also a member of the Association of Concert Bands.

 The band rehearses each Monday night at 7:00 p.m. in the band room of Shepherd High School.
 If you would like to join, you can do so simply by attending a rehearsal.
 E-Mail us for directions by using the link at the bottom of this page.

 “Although it sounds like a professional group, it’s actually a group of volunteers committed to playing quality music.
-The Central Michigan Area Concert band is always a crowd pleaser.”--Robert Ebner, Director of University Events, Central Michigan University
+The Central Michigan Area Concert band is always a crowd pleaser.”--Robert Ebner, former Director of University Events, Central Michigan University